 Head of the Dojo

 Klaus Messlinger took his first Aikido lesson in 1996.
 He practises in a number of dojos dedicated to the tradition of Yamaguchi Seigo shihan (1924-1996) and his direct students Endo Seishiro shihan (Saku/Japan) and Christian Tissier shihan (Paris).
-Within this line, his most influential teachers are Jan Nevelius shihan and Jorma Lyly (Stockholm).
-Klaus continues his studies by regularly visiting a large number of international seminars.
+Within this line, his most influential teachers today are Jan Nevelius shihan and Jorma Lyly (Stockholm).
+Before this, he practised many years with Ulli Kubetzek (Frankfurt).

 He is fascinated by movements which connect deeply to the partner's center and at the same time are very subtle.
 If both succeeds, the attacker does not sense any counter action, while being taken out of balance and given a new destination or unexpected resting spot: "my partners offer me opportunities, I merely guide them from there".